-- Child Education Loan: Since both you and your child can avail the tax benefits, you can consider taking a step back from paying the interest and let your child take over.
+- Child Education Loan: Since both, you and your child can avail of the tax benefits, you can consider taking a step back from paying the interest and let your child take over.
 They will be able to claim deduction under Section 80E* of the Income Tax Act, 1961.

 - Retirement Planning: More than the contributions, you should now spend some time on planning your withdrawals.
 Make sure you understand the tax implications on withdrawals.
 For example, 40% of NPS withdrawals are tax* exempt on maturity.

-Tax saving can be adopted at every stage in your life.
-As long as you make it a priority in your financial planning, you can avail great benefits throughout your life.
+Tax savings can be adopted at every stage in your life.
+As long as you make it a priority in your financial planning, you can avail of great benefits throughout your life.

 People like you also read...